gafs01/git_lesson/data/README.md

 # data

-This folder contains raw data use for analysis.
+This folder contains raw data used for analysis.